mshimizu-kx/docs/docs/interfaces/protobuf/examples.md

 ## Load Protobufkdb Library

+From the root of the repository load the protobufkdb library

 ```q
 q)\l q/protobufkdb.q
 ```

 ## Import Schema File

-_This procedure is not necessary when you are using a library built from source linking schema files.
-In using dynamic import functionality you need to specify the path of your proto (schema) files first._

-Tell protobufkdb the location of schema files specifying its path (`./proto`) and then import a specific file (`sample.proto`).
+When using dynamic import functionality you need to specify the path of your proto (schema) files first.
+As such we tell protobufkdb the location of schema files of interest specifying its path (`"./proto"`) and importing the relevant file (`"sample.proto"`).

+!!!Note
+	This step is not necessary when using a library built from source, where schema files are linked appropriately.

 ```q
 q).protobufkdb.addProtoImportPath["proto"]